39aldo39/klfc/doc/key.md

 The `capslock` attribute corresponds to the influence of the Caps Lock state.
 If `capslock` is `true` and Caps Lock is active, the pressed letter will be capitalized.
 If `capslock` is `false`, the Caps Lock state will be ignored.

-By default, Caps Lock will be set iff the first letter is an alphabetic character.
+By default, Caps Lock will be set iff the default letter is an alphabetic character.
+The default letter is the letter that is types when no modifiers are pressed.

 Filter
 ------